 If the Terminate all SBP Multistatic setups subfield is set to 1, then terminate all DMG SBP procedures using measurement setups of the sensing type Multistatic.

 Otherwise, terminate the DMG SBP procedure identified with the DMG Measurement Setup ID indicated in the DMG Measurement Setup ID field

-The DMG SBP responder shall terminate all DMG sensing measurement setups associated with the terminated DMG SBP procedure(s).
+Issue of the primitives shall reset the DMG SBP procedure expiry timer to 0, respectively to the terminated DMG SBP procedure.

+If the DMG SBP responder transmits a DMG SBP termination frame or receives a DMG SBP termination frame from the DMG SBP initiator, or after the expiry of the DMG SBP procedure expiry timer, the DMG SBP responder should terminate corresponding sensing measurement setup(s) with all the sensing responders identified by the DMG Measurement setup ID(s) associated with the DMG sensing procedure(s) triggered by the terminated DMG SBP procedure(s).

 References: